LPDI-EPFL/caffeine-multi-state-design/README.md

 # caffeine-multi-state-design

-**caffeine-multi-state-design** is a Python-based framework developed by the Laboratory of Protein Design and Immunoengineering (LPDI) at EPFL for multi-state design.
+**caffeine-multi-state-design** (varCOMETS) is a Python-based program developed by the Laboratory of Protein Design and Immunoengineering (LPDI) at EPFL for multi-state design.
 It focuses on multi-state protein design, aiming to optimize protein sequences that can adopt multiple conformations or functional states.

-Developed as part of the study _"Humanized Caffeine-Inducible Systems for Controlling Cellular Functions"_, `varCOMETS` is a protein design framework based on the COMETS algorithm, optimized for engineering multistate-specific protein-protein interactions.
 This implementation was used to design **caffeine-inducible nanobody heterodimers** with minimized off-target homodimerization, enabling precise control of cellular signaling in synthetic biology applications.

+If you use this code please cite our paper, and the original COMETS multi-state design paper [2].

 ![Caffeine multi state design](images/Caffeine.png)

 ## Features

 - Implements multi-state design algorithms to identify sequences compatible with multiple protein states.
-- Utilizes Python for scripting and automation of design workflows.
+- Utilizes Python/pymol for scripting.
-- Incorporates tools for energy calculations, rotamer sampling, and structural analysis.
+- Incorporates Rosetta tools for energy calculations, rotamer sampling, and structural analysis.

 ## Installation